EthanCornell/ethancornell.github.io/_posts/2025-06-06-conrbtree.md

 ## Introduction

 Red-Black Trees (RB-Trees) offer guaranteed $O(\log n)$ operations in single-threaded contexts.
 However, as soon as multiple threads try to query or modify the same tree concurrently, a naive implementation suffers from severe contention and potential deadlocks.
-In this post, we share a **modest** approach—neither world-beating nor lock-free—to transform a standard RB-Tree into a **thread-safe** data structure in C++.
+In this post, we share a **modest** approach, neither world-beating nor lock-free—to transform a standard RB-Tree into a **thread-safe** data structure in C++.
 We will:

 1. Present our **node layout** and sentinel (`NIL`) design.
 2. Describe **three reader synchronization strategies**: